Interplay of finite-energy and finite-momentum superconducting pairing: Finite-energy pairing in the absence of magnetic field

 where $\kappa_{x}$ denotes the range of the hopping with the limit $\kappa_{x}\rightarrow \infty$ meaning nearest-neighbor pair hopping.
 The modulation $\tilde{Q}=2\pi/P\hat{x}$ is here introduced to mimic the presence of stripe modulation, with $P=8$ taken from experimental motivation of the modulation wave vector of stripes in cuprates \cite{Tranquada20}.
 The choice of $\tilde{Q}$ breaks the rotational symmetry since the modulation is only along $x$-direction.
 In order to have only finite-momentum pairing the hopping range has to be smaller than the modulation wave vector \cite{Waardh17} and thus we here consider $\kappa_x=0.2$.
 A mean-field decomposition of the Hamiltonian in Eq.~\eqref{eq:phHamil} in the Cooper channel results in a similar Hamiltonian as in Eq.~\eqref{eq:Hamil}, but now with zero magnetic field and given by,

 where $\Delta^{Q}_{k}$ is the spin-singlet SC order parameter obtained by the self-consistency relation,

 This self-consistency relation is different from Eq.~\eqref{eq:sc} because of the explicit $Q$ dependence in $V_{k,k^{\prime},Q}$, which favors finite-momentum superconductivity, whereas the self-consistency relation in Eq.~\eqref{eq:sc} does not need an explicit $Q$ dependence in $V_{k,k^{\prime}}$ due to the presence of the external magnetic field.
 Furthermore, $V_{k,k^{\prime},Q}$ also has an explicit $k,k^{\prime}$ momentum dependence as seen in Eq.~\eqref{eq:phint}.
 Due to the $\eta(k)$ and $\gamma(k)$ components in $V_{k,k^{\prime},Q}$, we can decompose $\Delta^{Q}_k$ as $\Delta^{Q}_k=\Delta^{Q}_d\eta(k)+\Delta^{Q}_s\gamma(k)$, with $\Delta^{Q}_d$ being the $d$-wave SC order parameter and $\Delta^{Q}_s$ being the extended $s$-wave SC order parameter\cite{SudboBook}.
 Below we show results for $V=1.3$, a value we have checked to be close to the minimum interaction strength required to obtain finite $\Delta^{Q}_k$.
-We have also used other $V$ with no qualitative difference.
+We have also used other $V$, finding no qualitative difference.
 We further work with the same system size as in Sec.~\ref{sec:modelZeeman}.
+We note here that the effects of strong electronic correlations in cuprate superconductors are not explicitly considered in this work.
+This is a reasonable approximation since we use a relatively small $\rho=0.65$.
+When approaching half-filling, the role of strong correlations is expected to increase.
+A finite-momentum superconducting state obtained in the presence of magnetic field has been shown to be stable when strong correlations are incorporated within the Gutzwiller approximation \cite{Maska10}.
+We expect similar stability of the finite-momentum state even in the absence of magnetic field and hence the strong correlation effects present if moving closer to half-filling will likely not change our results.